vishwanantha/javascript-101/README.md

 var
     Declares a variable, optionally initializing it to a value.
     For example, var x = 42.
 This syntax can be used to declare both local and global variables, depending on the execution context.

 let
     Declares a block-scoped, local variable, optionally initializing it to a value. let y = 13.
-This syntax can be used to declare a block-scope local variable. const
+This syntax can be used to declare a block-scope local variable.

+const
     Declares a block-scoped, read-only named constant.
+    const PI = 3.14;

 ##### You can also simply assign a value to a variable For example, x = 42.
 This form creates an undeclared global variable.